mixmastamyk/prn/readme.rst

 Background
 -----------------------

-This tool does string modification operations in the order that they occur on the command-line, for each filename selected.
+This tool does string updates on filenames in the order that they occur on the command-line.
 This is done so that results are consistent with expectations.
 If modifications interact in unfortunate ways, they may be reordered to suit.
 This was a design goal.
+(The final rename happens once however.)

 Consequently, when performing many operations on a *absolutley huge* number of files,